zemtsov/foundation/doc/cc_cfg.md

     "decimals": 8,
     "issuer": {"address": "2DSqUTYJnM6YgAQdAPJwQHcCwBE2bkS8BDhmjWjrLE89GZ6pva"}
   },
+  "extConfig":{
+    "@type":"type.googleapis.com/sometoken.ExtConfig",
-  "coin_important_param": "some important information here", "coin_max_count": 1000
+    "coin_important_param": "some important information here",
+    "coin_max_count": 1000
   }
+}
 ```

-If a keycode embeds `BaseContract`, it must have all mandatory parameters in `ContractConfig`.
+If a chaincode embeds `BaseContract`, it must have all mandatory parameters in `ContractConfig`.
 If a chaincode embeds `BaseToken`, it must have all mandatory parameters of `BaseToken` filled in addition to ContractConfig.
-If a keycode implements `core.ExternalConfigurable` interface, then it has configuration peculiarities, and it is necessary to look at the config inside this keycode.
+If a chaincode implements `core.ExternalConfigurable` interface, then it has configuration peculiarities, and it is necessary to look at the config inside this chaincode.

 #### Contract Configuration